 Conclusion

 SSR offers significant advantages for SEO and initial page load times, making it an excellent choice for content-driven websites.
 However, it comes with considerations like server load and potential delays in interactivity.
 The decision to use SSR should be based on your project's specific needs, balancing these pros and cons.
-As with any technology, careful planning and understanding are key.
-For instance, the art of prompt engineering for AI requires a similar depth of understanding to achieve optimal results.

 Understanding SSR lays the groundwork for comparing it with its counterpart, Client-Side Rendering.